feihong/coroutine-talk/slides.md

 ```

 ---
-# A generator function is not like a normal function
+# Ways in which a generator function is not like a normal function

 - Can produce multiple outputs
 - Can take multiple inputs